highlight/highlight/docs-content/general/6_product-features/3_general-features/services.md

 updatedAt: 2023-09-18T18:05:43.021Z
 ---

-Services are a useful tool to group your logs, errors, and traces.
-Errors and logs can be filtered out by services, while also providing more context to the source of the code, especially in shared code paths.
+Services are a useful tool to delineate your logs, errors, and traces.
 In order to create a new service, a service name must be provided to your SDK configuration.
 Reference the [SDK start up guides](../../../getting-started/1_overview.md) for more help.

 For example, in Golang, the following SDK will create a new service named "my-app":
 ```